Craig Tilley

 Artist and scholar of human nature, emerging technologies, and future scenarios

-Craig Tilley is an artist, storyteller, and visionary who is redefining the boundaries of art and human connection through his immersive social art project, the Grapevine Wall: VINES for Humanity.
+Craig Tilley is an artist, storyteller, and visionary who is redefining the boundaries of art and human connection through his immersive social art project, the Grapevine Wall.
 Tilley's journey is one of resilience, creativity, and a profound understanding of the human experience.

 On July 29, 2013, Craig boarded a plane with an iPad and an idea that would transform into The Grapevine Wall, a groundbreaking social art project that chronicles humanity's journey through the lens of surreal illustration and real-time events.